 Nearly everyone has heartburn once in a while.
 But if your heartburn happens two or more times a week, it may be a symptom of something more serious.
 You may have gastroesophageal reflux disease, or GERD.

 GERD is a digestive disorder that affects up to one in five U.S. adults.
-It occurs when the muscle in the esophagus called the lower esophageal sphincter (LES) opens or relaxes too often or for too long.
+It occurs when the valve in the esophagus called the lower esophageal sphincter (LES) opens or relaxes too often or for too long or becomes loose.
 This causes stomach contents to back up into the food pipe, causing heartburn and acid indigestion.

 In addition to getting heartburn two or more times a week, you should seek a doctor’s help if you have trouble or pain when swallowing, coughing or choking during the night and/or heartburn pain that interferes with your daily activities.
 These are symptoms of GERD.
-Other symptoms include shortness of breath, chest pain, chronic cough and bad breath.
+Other symptoms include shortness of breath, chest pain, chronic cough, increased belching and bad breath.

-While there isn’t yet a cure for the disease, you can manage your symptoms.
+While there isn’t yet a cure for GERD, you can manage your symptoms.
 Doctors often recommend diet and lifestyle changes.
 Simple approaches include:

 - Maintaining a healthy weight